liwenyip/hugo-easy-gallery/README.md

 **New:** Create a gallery of all images in a directory with just one line of shortcode, see [demo](https://www.liwen.id.au/heg/#gallery-usage).

+**Need help?**
+- Post your question at https://github.com/liwenyip/hugo-easy-gallery/issues.
+- Include a link to a test page that demonstrates the issue you are having
+- Include your source code for the test page
-**Need help?** Post your question at https://github.com/liwenyip/hugo-easy-gallery/issues.
-Please be patient (I have a busy day job as that has nothing to do with coding); I will respond eventually.
+- Please be patient (I have a busy day job as that has nothing to do with web development or computer science); I will respond eventually.
 Please DO NOT email me asking for help, you are very unlikely to get a response from me this way.

+**Fixed an issue or made an improvement?**
+- Please submit a pull request
+- Include a link to a test page
+- Include your source code for the test page
+- Let me know if you are in Sydney and I will thank you with beer :-)

 ## Demo